ruggeri/tech-notes/ai/ai-a-modern-approach.md

       be in subproblem (along with the constraint).
     * If a variable is in two subproblems, than it must appear in every subproblem on the path between these two subproblems.
+        * Basically, there needs to be a path between them for the information to be passed between the subproblems.
+        * "Running-intersection" is basically just a restatement of that property.
     * Constraints between subproblems are "equality" constraints; that variables involved in both subproblems take on the same values.
     * If we decompose into trees of subproblems size at most `w`, then